 Her remarks above were also a thinly veiled reference to heated debate about Brexit.
 The queen does not want Brexit to be debated or challenged.
-She wants everyone to just talk politely about it and to allow the disaster capitalists, market gamblers and other wealth terrorists to prepare for a massive windfall for themselves via a cliff-fall no-deal Brexit while the vast majority of the population see their livelihoods decimated.
+She wants everyone to just talk politely about it and to allow the disaster capitalists and market gamblers to prepare for a massive windfall for themselves via a cliff-fall no-deal Brexit while the vast majority of the population see their livelihoods decimated.
 The queen is, of course, set up for a billion pound Brexit bonanza via a variety of dubious investments in offshore accounts.

 The queen’s promotion of the Commonwealth was intended as a ruse to suggest that Britain needn’t bother with Europe because there’s another league of nations waiting to provide the UK with great trade deals.
 That argument, similar to the dross espoused by hardline no-deal supporters like Jacob Rees-Mogg, Nigel Farage and Daniel Hannan, is drivel.
 Current Commonwealth countries are much more likely to forge trade deals with the EU than with Britain.

 The vacuous, drab Christmas monologue from the monarch had one message in it (quoted above) that displayed her commitment to the ephemeral remnants of colonialism and her willingness to partake in the Brextremists’ scam.
 It was a con, delivered in opulence.

 Lee Rowley, a Tory MP in Derbyshire, is co-chair of FREER think-tank.

 FREER is a subsidiary of Institute of Economic Affairs(IEA): “FREER will have its own advisory board, brand, and image, but it will be financed, run and operated by the IEA.”